joud-almahdi/TuwaiqCapstone1/README.md

 # List of Technologies

 This is ToDo List app develped using Android Studio and the Kotlin Programming language.
-It also uses some built-in Java libraries for some date-related functionalities
+It also uses some built-in Java libraries for some date-related functionalities, navigation is implemented with fragments,and Room with Dao for database implementation

 # Wireframes